juliend2/totoro/README.markdown

 ------------

 1. copy the content of this repository into your document root folder
-2. modify the content of config.php to suit your needs (base_url, title, description, etc).
+2. modify the content of config.php to suit your needs (author_name, base_url, title,
+   description, etc).
 3. remove demo posts in posts/, and write your own first post.
 Don't forget to add a title in the first line of your post.